 1 tbsp sea salt

 Mix the ground coffee with raw sugar and sea salt.
 Add the olive oil and coconut oil.
 And voila, coffee body scrub.

 For a relaxing end to your day, draw yourself a nice warm bath and unwind with this soothing scrub.
 It'll get you to your happy place in no time.

 Mix all ingredients together and enjoy.
 This scrub can also be applied to the more delicate neck and facial area (other scrubs, in general, though, are too harsh to use on your face or neck).

 Daniela Ferri’s Go-To Body Scrub

-Licensed Esthetician and acne specialist Daniela Ferri recommends using her easily customizable recipe to reveal your naturally lovely skin.
+Licensed Esthetician and acne specialist Daniela Ferri recommend using her easily customizable recipe to reveal your naturally lovely skin.

 3/4 cup sugar in the raw

 1/4 cup honey

 1/8 cup vegetable glycerin (check the vitamin section for this)